geekcampsg/website-2016/README.md

 - Add your photo to images/
 - Edit \_data/members.yml
-  - Please ensure this file remains in alphabetical order.
+  - Please ensure that this file remains in alphabetical order.

 ## Testing